-Candidate's Statements - Filing Information
+Candidate's Statement - Filing Information

-Period for Filing: February 14 - March 11 by 5pm.
-The statement must be paid for and filed with the Declaration of Candidacy. §13307(a)(2), 13307(d Extended Period: If the Nomination filing period is extended, then all persons, other than the incumbent, have until March 16 by 5pm in which to file their Candidate's Statement along with their Declaration of Candidacy.
+Period for Filing: July 18 - August 12 by 5 pm.
+The statement must be paid for and filed with the Declaration of Candidacy. §13307(a)(2), 13307(d) Extended Period: If the Nomination filing period is extended, then all persons, other than the incumbent, have until Aug.
+17 by 5 pm in which to file their Candidate's Statement along with their Declaration of Candidacy.
 Where: County Clerk/Elections Department, 701 Ocean Street, Room 310, Santa Cruz, CA 95060-4076, 831-454-2060.
-Regular office hours - 8am to 5pm, Monday through Friday.
+Regular office hours are 8 a.m. to 5 p.m., Monday through Friday.
 Candidate's Statements cannot be filed by FAX pursuant to Secretary of State Guidelines.
-Contents: The statement contains the candidate's: • name age (optional) occupation (optional), and a brief description of no more than 200 words (county contests) or 250 words (state legislative or congressional contests) of the candidate's education and qualifications expressed by the candidate. §13307(a)(1 Restrictions: The candidate's statement shall not include the party affiliation of the candidate nor membership or activity in partisan political organizations. §13307(a) (1) Confidentiality: Statements remain confidential until 5pm on the last day to file. • §13311 Withdrawal: Statements may not be changed but may be withdrawn no later than 5pm on March 14.
-If there is an extended filing time, no later than 5pm on March 17. §13307(a)(3 Payment: Cost for printing a candidate's statement in the county Voter Information Guide shall be paid at the time of filing the statement with the Declaration of Candidacy.
-Checks are made payable to the County Clerk. §13307(d
+Contents: The statement contains a brief description of no more than 200 words (unless 400 has been authorized by the governing board) or 250 for Congress or State Assembly candidates, of the candidate's education and qualifications expressed by the candidate.
+Candidates are advised to write in the first person using "I" pronouns instead of "he/she" §13307(a)(1) Restrictions: The candidate's statement for nonpartisan candidates shall not include the party affiliation of the candidate nor membership or activity in partisan political organizations. §13307(a)(1) Confidentiality: Statements remain confidential until 5 p.m. on the last day to file. §13311 Withdrawal: Statements may not be changed but may be withdrawn no later than 5 p.m. on Aug.
+13 .
+If there is an extended filing time, no later than 5 p.m. on Aug.
+18 . §13307(a)(3) Payment: Cost for printing a candidate's statement in the County Voter Information Guide or posting online shall be paid at the time of filing the statement with the Declaration of Candidacy.
+Checks are made payable to the County Clerk. §13307(d)